 - Department of Information Technology

-60 credits of which at least 15 credits in Mathematics, and 30 credits in Computer Science, including Algorithms and Data Structures I.
+60 credits including at least 15 credits in mathematics and 30 credits in computer science including Algorithms and Data Structures I.

 In order to pass, the student must be able to

 - use the notation of asymptotic growth of functions and be able to use this notation to describe the complexity of algorithms and computational problems